Tübingen: Infrastructure

 By plane: Tübingen is about 35 km from the Baden-Württemberg state airport (Landesflughafen Stuttgart, also called Stuttgart Airport).

 By automobile: Tübingen is on the Bundesstraße 27 (a "federal road") that crosses through Baden-Württemberg, connecting the city with Würzburg, Heilbronn, Stuttgart and the Landesflughafen (Stuttgart Airport) to the north and Rottweil and Donaueschingen to the south.

 By rail: Tübingen Hauptbahnhof is the terminus of several train lines and a major railway hub.
 There is the regional train line Neckar-Alb Railway-Bahn (Neckar-Alb-Bahn) from Stuttgart Hauptbahnhof via Esslingen and Reutlingen to Tübingen.
 The average time of travel to Stuttgart is 1:01 hrs., with some trains taking only 45 mins.
 Other regional lines are the Hohenzollerische Landesbahn, connecting the city with Hechingen and Sigmaringen (so-called Zollernalb Railway), Zollernalbbahn and connections to Herrenberg (Ammer Valley Railway, Ammertalbahn) and Horb (Upper Neckar Railway, Obere Neckarbahn).
 Since 2009, there is also a daily direct Intercity link to Mannheim, Cologne and Düsseldorf as well as to Berlin.

 Local public transport: The city, due to its high student population, features an extensive public bus network with more than 20 lines connecting the city districts and places outside of Tübingen such as Ammerbuch, Gomaringen and Nagold.
 There are also several night bus lines in the early hours every day.
 A direct bus is available to Stuttgart Airport (via Leinfelden-Echterdingen) as well as to Böblingen and Reutlingen.

 Sport

 Tigers Tübingen are the city's only professional sports team, playing basketball.
 They play in the Paul Horn-Arena.
+Women's Handball-Bundesliga team TuS Metzingen hosts its home games at the Paul Horn-Arena.